Install Claude Code on Windows

 - Find the line that says Virtualization: and check if it says Enabled

 If it says “Enabled”: Great!
-Continue to Step 2.
+Continue below.

 If it says “Disabled”: You need to enable virtualization in your computer’s BIOS settings: